michaelmok2021/authorization-server/backend-keycloak-auth/README.md

-### To enable self signed SSL in Keycloak Quarkus 20.+
+### To enable self-signed SSL in Keycloak Quarkus 20.+
 Login to linux terminal

-Create a certs folder in the folder where the docker-compose.yml file is located eg https://certbot.eff.org/docs/using.html#where-are-my-certificates
+Create a certs folder in the folder where the docker-compose.yml file is located e.g. https://certbot.eff.org/docs/using.html#where-are-my-certificates
 ```shell
 mkdir /home/dockeruser/keycloak-20.0.3/certs